cdzombak/driveway-monitor/README.md

 You can change the timeout for Ollama enrichment to generate a response by setting `enrichment.timeout_s` in your config.
 If you want to use enrichment, I highly recommend setting an aggressive timeout to ensure `driveway-monitor`'s responsiveness.

 Using enrichment requires providing a _prompt file_ for each YOLO object classification (e.g. `car`, `truck`, `person`) you want to enrich.
 This allows giving different instructions to your Ollama model for people vs. cars, for example.
-The `enrichment_prompts` directory provides a useful set of prompt files to get you started.
+The `enrichment-prompts` directory provides a useful set of prompt files to get you started.

 When running `driveway-monitor` in Docker, keep in mind that your enrichment prompt files must be mounted in the container, and the paths in your config file must reflect the paths inside the container.